technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // syntax is used.
 // =============================================================================

-func variadicGenericFunction<variadic T>(ts: T) { }
+func variadicGenericFunction<T: variadic Any>(ts: T) { }
 func nonVariadicGenericFunction(ts: Any...) { }

-// The following will cause a compile-time error like "Variadig generic argument
+// The following code will cause a compile-time error like "Variadig generic
-// does not need `...`.
-Remove it." - a fixit can also be suggested
-// func wrongVariadicGenericFunction<variadic T>(ts: T...) { }
+// argument does not need `...`.
+Remove it." - a fixit can also be suggested func wrongVariadicGenericFunction<T: variadic Any>(ts: T...) { }

 // =============================================================================
-// The two functions declared above are actually equivalent from the outside be-
+// The two functions declared above are somewhat equivalent from the outside be-
 // cause `T` was not constrained in any way.
 The only difference is that in the
 // second function `ts` is of type `[Any]` while in the first function is of
-// type `variadic T`.
+// type `variadic Any`.
 //
 // In the following snippet we instead actually have a difference: the second
 // function can inded accept parameters of any type, but only if all of them are
 // of the **same** type!
 The first function does not have this limitation.
 // =============================================================================

-func variadicGenericFunction<variadic T>(ts: T) { }
+func variadicGenericFunction<T: variadic Any>(ts: T) { }
 func nonVariadicGenericFunction<T>(ts: T...) { }

 // Valid call
 variadicGenericFunction(ts: 1, 2, 3, [1, 2, 3])

 // Invalid call
-nonVariadicGenericFunction(ts: 1, 2, 3, [1, 2, 3])
+// error: cannot convert value of type '[Int]' to expected argument type 'Int' nonVariadicGenericFunction(ts: 1, 2, 3, [1, 2, 3])

 // =============================================================================
 // The code below illustrates the differences between Variadic Generic / only
 // variadic / variadic + standard generics functions; some can take zero argu-
 // ments, some can take arguments of different types, some can take arguments of
 // protocol type, some cannot do almost any of those things.
 // =============================================================================